 If you’re putting your scraps in the green bin right now and don’t have other ways to break it down, a Lomi may be the best option for you.
 It’s a convenient, small-footprint device that will keep your food remnants out of the green bin and allow you to put them back into your soil.

-However, there is a relatively high price point that goes along with the Lomi.
 It is cheaper to use other composter types, although it’s not nearly as convenient.
-It may be one of the best options for apartment-dwellers who do not have other alternatives for the disposal of food debris, and the higher cost does not seem to impact one’s power bill.
+It may be one of the best options for apartment dwellers who do not have other alternatives for the disposal of food debris, and the higher cost does not seem to impact one’s power bill.
 Even if you don’t have a garden to use the output in, you can still reduce the quantity that you’re adding to the green bin pretty significantly, resulting in a lower ecological impact.
 And if you’re squeamish about decomposing peels, skins, and the like, this may be an ideal solution.
-On the flip side of this, a worm bin or bokashi bin might be similarly useful for you, and a whole lot cheaper overall.
+On the flip side, a worm bin or bokashi bin might be similarly useful for you and a lot cheaper overall.
+And, of course, if you do have space, you can always build your own compost bin and skip the Lomi.

 Frequently Asked Questions